 Sometimes a limitation or obstruction of peripheral vision accounts for mobility challenges.
-Wearing glasses can correct distortions in peripheral vision.
-Other times it is a question of where you focus when walking.
+Other times it is a question of where you look when walking.

-Studies report that mindfulness promotes walking that is rock solid.
+Studies report that becoming mindful promotes walking that is rock solid.
 Become totally aware of the “now” experience rather than regretting the past or worrying about the future.

 The online Rock Solid Walking course is accessible using any phone or computer.

 Problems with mobility can be caused by compression in the spine which can be corrected with a series of chiropractic adjustments.